-Designed in 1959 by James Stirling and James Gowan, the Engineering Building at Leicester is widely regarded as one of the most architecturally important buildings of its era.
+Conceived in 1959 by renowned architects James Stirling and James Gowan, the Engineering Building at the University of Leicester stands as a quintessential example of mid-20th-century architecture.
+This iconic structure is universally celebrated for its groundbreaking design, innovative use of materials, and distinctive engineering solutions, solidifying its position as one of the most architecturally significant buildings of its time.

 Engineering Building in Leicester Technical Information

 - Client: University of Leicester

 - Topics: Brick, Glass, Educational Architecture, Universities